POM: Prescription only medicine

 Undesirable effects may be minimised by using the minimum effective dose for the shortest duration necessary to control symptoms.
 The benefit and tolerability of treatment should be reviewed within 14 days.
 If continued treatment is considered necessary, this should be accompanied by frequent review.

-Given that piroxicam has been shown to be associated with an increased risk of gastrointestinal complications, the possible need for combination therapy with gastroprotective agents (e.g. misoprostol or proton pump inhibitors) should be carefully considered, in particular for elderly patients.
-Adults:
+Given that piroxicam has been shown to be associated with an increased risk of gastrointestinal complications, the need for possible combination therapy with gastroprotective agents (e.g. misoprostol or proton pump inhibitors) should be carefully considered, in particular for elderly patients.

 Method of Administration